szepeviktor/iconic-tpd/readme.md

 ## Why?

-When developing with WordPress, it's a hassle to keep activating and deactivating plugins; especially if you then need to reneter license keys, etc.
+When developing with WordPress, it's a hassle to keep activating and deactivating plugins; especially if you then need to reenter license keys, etc.

 This plugin means you can do it from anywhere with a single click.